Reverse Osmosis, Water Filter Systems - Ampac USA

-Reverse Osmosis Technology is a simple and straightforward water purification process.
-Reverse Osmosis has been used since mid 1900s.
-Reverse Osmosis Systems have been used for years to remove contaminants and minerals from water.
-Reverse Osmosis has also proven to be the most efficient and cost effective process to convert brackish water, well water or seawater to pure drinking water.
-Reverse Osmosis has been succsessfully used for Residential, Commercial, Industrial Applications.
+Reverse Osmosis (RO) Technology is a simple and straightforward water purification process.
+RO technology has been used since mid 1900's and been used for years to remove contaminants and minerals from water. this technology has also proven to be the most efficient and cost effective process to convert brackish water, well water or seawater to pure drinking water.
+This technology has been successfully used for Residential, Commercial, Industrial Applications.

-The Reverse Osmosis process was first described by a Scientist from France in 1748, he noted that water spontaneously diffused through a pig bladder membrane into alcohol.
+The RO process was first described by a Scientist from France in 1748, he noted that water spontaneously diffused through a pig bladder membrane into alcohol.
 Two Hundred years later, this process was modified and was called reverse osmosis, this RO Process allows people throughout the world to affordably convert non potable water into pure drinking water.
-Reverse osmosis systems now are everywhere, and can be found providing pure drinking water from the kitchen to installations used in space ships.
+RO systems now are everywhere, and can be found providing pure drinking water from the kitchen to installations used in space ships.

 Reverse Osmosis is a technology that is found anywhere pure water is needed; common RO uses include: